 But it came at a cost.
 The summer influx of volunteers brought with it some pretty dodgy characters, by all accounts.
-I heard stories of sexual relationships between volunteers and refugees, a "sex tent" being organised for teenagers and one volunteer illegally smuggling a refugee family to Spain.
-There are huge moral questions here: in the context of humanitarian relief, is there equality of status between a passport-holding European university student on holiday and someone stuck in a refugee camp?
+I heard stories of sexual relationships between volunteers and refugees, a "sex tent" being organized for teenagers, and one volunteer illegally smuggling a refugee family to Spain.
+There are huge moral questions here: in the context of humanitarian relief, is there equality of status between a passport-holding European college student on vacation and someone stuck in a refugee camp?
 The influx also brought with it the uneasy introduction of permissive Western attitudes into a largely Muslim setting.

 But this element appears to have drifted away as summer turned to autumn.
 From what I see, those who have remained for the long-haul are impressive and committed people, whose energy and integrity is making a huge difference to many people's lives, even if they are finding themselves supported by dwindling numbers of fellow volunteers.

-Refugee camps, with their concentration of the powerless and the traumatised, are even more susceptible to the abuses that occur in villages, towns and cities everywhere.
+Refugee camps, with their concentration of the powerless and the traumatized, are even more susceptible to the abuses that occur in villages, towns, and cities everywhere.

 "I'm alone here with my three daughters and I am afraid, and will feel the same until we're settled," she says.
 "When they are in the tent or container, I don't feel safe."